Home

 When neurorotransmitters are released too frequently in too high of a supply, they eventually become depleted and malfunction.
 The primary causes of overstimulation are sugar, caffeine, nicotine, child abuse and neglect, excessive stress, white flour and other junk food, too many high carbohydrate foods and environmental toxins.

 Nutritional deficiencies develop because of a poor diet high in sugar and refined foods.
-Adequate levels of amino acids, vitamins and minerals are essential for the production and function of neurotransmitters.
-When deficiencies are present, this results in an imbalance of disruption of neurotransmitters.
+Adequate levels of amino acids, fatty acids, vitamins and minerals are essential for the production and function of neurotransmitters.
+When deficiencies are present, this results in an imbalance, depletion or disruption of neurotransmitters.

-Other common causes of malfunctioning or disrupted neurotransmitters include hypoglycemia, hypothyroidism, candida overgrowth and food sensitivities.
+Other common causes of malfunctioning or disrupted neurotransmitters include hypoglycemia, hypothyroidism, candida overgrowth, food sensitivities and environmental toxins.
 Each of these overstimulate or disrupt the neurotransmitters in the brain and the person affected reaches out for alcohol and/or drugs to feel better.

 Either way, the person who becomes addicted to alcohol or drugs is unconsciously trying to restore balance to the neurotransmitters in their brain.
 Alcohol and drugs seem to make them feel better temporarily, but ultimately make the problem worse in the long run.
 It becomes a vicious circle.

-You can read more about this process on the understanding alcohol addiction page, and you can find an in depth presentation of everything you need to know and I how I used neurotransmitter balancing to maintain 22 years of craving-free and uninterrupted sobriety in my book, Get Sober Stay Sober: The Truth About Alcoholism.
+You can read more about this process and find everything you need to recover from alcohol addiction and learn how I used neurotransmitter balancing to maintain more than 25 years of craving-free and uninterrupted sobriety in my Clean and Sober for Life Program.
+If that is too costly for your pocketbook, you can take a look at my book, Get Sober Stay Sober: The Truth About Alcoholism.

-Now, although alcoholism disease or addiction is never a choice, recovery is.
+Now, although alcoholism is a disease and addiction is never a choice, "recovery is."
 You must make a commitment to do what is required to achieve the desired goal and have a sincere desire to remain abstinent.
+You must choose to recover.